lukekarrys/lukecod.es/_posts/2014-01-27-symbolset-and-bootstrap-3-buttons.markdown

 categories: [bootstrap, symbolset, css, less]
 ---

-I've been using both [Bootstrap 3](http://getbootstrap.com/) and [Symbolset icons](http://symbolset.com/) on a project, and I noticed the when using the icons inside there are two issues:
+I've been using both [Bootstrap 3](http://getbootstrap.com/) and [Symbolset icons](http://symbolset.com/) on a project, and I noticed the when using the icons inside buttons there are two issues:

 1. The icons look too big
 2. They are not aligned vertically